 This is a cause of concern for some, as the tax for regulated gambling operators currently stands at 29%, but it might go up with the new Gaming Bill which will lead to operators paying a hefty 30.1% tax.
 The rate will be reduced again but this new tax rise, according to the Dutch Gaming Authority, is necessary while they make adjustments to introduce the new gambling law.

-Looking to the future, it remains to be seen whether or not the rise of Covid-19 around the world will cause a delay in the new laws for the Netherlands moving forward.
-For now, the 1st of January 2021 is the date set to kick off the regulated online gambling market in the country.
+Looking to the future, it remains to be seen whether or not the rise of Covid-19 around the world will cause any more delays in the new laws for the Netherlands moving forward.

 One of the biggest issues faced by online punters in the Netherlands is that they don’t often have online casinos that cater to their home language.

 The new laws in place also make playing safer than ever before by introducing Trustly verification.
 Simple and fuss-free, verifying accounts via Trustly means more responsible gambling and less chance of accounts being used by the wrong people.

 Online gambling can be fun, but it can also destroy you.
 Learn how to play responsibly with this handy guide!